 It’s fair to say that anyone looking to buy a used car would want a good idea of how well the car has been looked after in the past, and most of this information comes from a vehicle’s service history log.
 The more information a buyer can have about the detailed service history of a car; the more confidence they can have when it comes to offering a fair price.

-To be sure you can sell your vehicle for the best possible price, it’s worthwhile keeping all MOT & service documents, particularly if your vehicle has a full ‘approved’ service history from the car’s manufacturer.
+To be sure you can sell your vehicle for the best possible value, it’s worthwhile keeping all MOT & service documents, particularly if your vehicle has a full ‘approved’ service history from the car’s manufacturer.

 From a buyer’s perspective, mileage is an indication of how much a car has been used in relation to the year the car was made.
 For example, if a car that is 3 years old has a total mileage of 75,000 miles, we can deduct that the vehicle has travelled 25,000 miles a year, on average.
 This is more than double the UK average figure, and therefore the car would be worth less at resale as a result.